tukaani-project/xz-java/README.md

    * Type `ant doc` to build the javadoc HTML documentation.
    * Type `ant -projecthelp` to see all available targets.

+### Reproducible builds

+  Reproducible builds should be possible.
+A timestamp needs to be specified which will be used for file modification times in the JAR metadata.
+The timestamps are stored using the local timezone, thus it's good to override it to GMT/UTC.
+On POSIX systems, the following commands are equivalent:

+      $ ANT_OPTS=-Duser.timezone=GMT \
+            ant -Dant.tstamp.now.iso=2024-07-29T14:10:26Z

+      $ SOURCE_DATE_EPOCH=1722262226 TZ=UTC0 ant

+  When the Git repository is available, using the committer date is one way to get a reasonable value:

+      $ SOURCE_DATE_EPOCH=$(git log -n1 --pretty=%ct) TZ=UTC0 ant

 ### Old build environments

   * If you are using Ant older than 1.10.2: